CaptainArgonut24/Game3023Fall2025DevLogs/README.md

   - Empty slot → item moves there
   - Occupied slot (swap enabled) → items swap
   - Invalid spot → returns to original slot
-- Clicking (without dragging) consumes one item and destroys the object when quantity reaches 0.
+- Clicking (without dragging) consumes one item and destroys the object when the quantity reaches 0.

 ---